Be Top in Your Class

 - 5.14 How do I manage to be the best student in class for the teachers to start noticing me?

-- 1Learn some of the material ahead of time so it will be your second pass when the teacher brings it up in the classroom.Then you'll be able to ask more intelligent and pertinent questions.
-Previewing a lesson ahead of time also helps you determine how much study time you'll need to devote to the topic.Advertisement
+- 1Then you'll be able to ask more intelligent and pertinent questions.
+Previewing a lesson ahead of time also helps you determine how much study time you'll need to devote to the topic.Learn some of the material ahead of time so it will be your second pass when the teacher brings it up in the classroom.Advertisement

-- 2Summarize your notes.A summary is a condensed version containing basic details, important points and the main focus or theme of the topic.Advertisement
+- 2A summary is a condensed version containing basic details, important points and the main focus or theme of the topic.Summarize your notes.Advertisement

 Developing your multiple exposure techniques will allow you to add memory skills.
 Soon, these techniques will become second nature to you provided if you stick to this system.
 Improving your memory is rewarding in all aspects of life and you will notice a difference.